leoliu/ggtags/README.rst

 =========================

 A package for working with `GNU Global
-<http://www.gnu.org/software/global>`_ source tagging system inside
+<http://www.gnu.org/software/global>`_ source tagging system in Emacs.
-Emacs.

 This package is part of `GNU ELPA <http://elpa.gnu.org>`_ (``M-x list-packages``).